-- Water system: A flow volume that meets instantaneous demand together with project fire flows. - Sewer system: A level that allows collection of peak wastewater discharge plus infiltration and inflow. - Storm water: Comply with all conditions of Washington Department of Ecology's NPDES Phase II Western Washington Municipal Storm Water Permit. - Parks and recreational facilities: - Citywide: 13.73 acres per 1,000 population - Neighborhood parks: 2 acres per 1,000 population - Community parks: 3.5 acres per 1,000 population - o Regional parks: 1.5 acres per 1,000 population - o Open space parks: 6 acres per 1,000 population - o Trails: 1.0 mile per 1,000 population - Transportation: The transportation LOS is established to identify the need for growth-related transportation programs and projects, as well as those that serve people already living and working in Poulsbo.
-The transportation concurrency requirement ensures that these programs and projects are implemented proportionally with the level of growth, and serve to implement the City's Land Use Plan.
-Transportation LOS standards are contained in the Transportation Chapter, Policies TR-2.1 through TR-2.11.
+- Sewer system: A conveyance system level that which allows collection of peak wastewater discharge plus infiltration and inflow. {Suggested by Capital Projects Engineer staff} - Storm water: Comply with all conditions of Washington Department of Ecology's NPDES Phase II Western Washington Municipal Storm Water Permit. - Parks and recreational facilities per Parks, Recreation, and Open Space (PROS) Plan, as amended.

-• Solid Waste: Weekly curbside collection of refuse for residents; and daily to every-other week collection of commercial and multi-family dumpsters.
+- Neighborhood parks: 2 acres per 1,000 population - Community parks: 3.5 acres per 1,000 population - → Regional parks: 1.5 acres per 1,000 population - Open space parks: 6 acres per 1,000 population - o Trails: 1.0 mile or .73 acre per 1,000 population (To be consistent with current PROS Plan) - Transportation: The transportation LOS is established to identify the need for growth-related transportation programs and projects, as well as those that serve people already living and working in Poulsbo.
+The transportation concurrency requirement ensures that these programs and projects are implemented proportionally with the level of growth and serve to implement the City's Land Use Plan.
+Transportation LOS standards are contained in the Transportation Chapter, Policies TR-2.1 through TR-2.11. - Solid Waste: Weekly curbside collection of refuse for residents; and daily to every-other week collection of commercial and multi-family dumpsters.
 Provide opportunities for recycling to be collected from single-family and multi-family residences.